marisanest/wikidata-updater/README.md

 The calling syntax is
 ```
 $ python src/main.py [--mail]
 ```
-where when the --mail flag is set, an email will be send if an error occurs or the import is finished.
+where when the --mail flag is set, an email will be send if an error occurs or the update is finished.

 ## License